Tagging the Treasures Celebration Event

 The Glendower Hotel in Lytham St Annes was the venue for a sparkling evening when the Tagging the Treasures project launched the catalogue of the Lytham St Annes Art Collection after two years of research by volunteers.
 The beautiful catalogue is a permanent reminder of the legacy handed down over the past 90 years to the people of Lytham St Annes.

 Canapes and wine were the order of the day when civic representatives of the Council, Taggers, Fylde Decorative and Fine Arts Society

-(became The Art Society Fylde, 2017), Lancashire Conservation Studio and The Friends of the Lytham St Annes Art Collection joined in celebration of the innovative and collaborative project which has produced a beautiful comprehensive printed catalogue and online resource.
+(operating as The Art Society Fylde from May 2017), Lancashire Conservation Studio and The Friends of the Lytham St Annes Art Collection joined in celebration of the innovative and collaborative project which has produced a beautiful comprehensive printed catalogue and online resource.

-Heather Davis, curator of the Collection, and based at Lancashire Conservation Studio, treated the audience to a slide show outlining how the painstaking conservation of paintings is carried out and revealed the latest painting to be conserved, 'Lochnagar' by Alfred de Breanski Snr.
+Heather Davis, curator of the Collection, who is based at Lancashire Conservation Studio, treated the audience to a slide show outlining how the painstaking conservation of paintings is carried out and revealed the latest painting to be conserved, 'Lochnagar' by Alfred de Breanski Snr.